VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Proxmox.md

 3. Set the parameters as follows:
   - Name: VictoriaMetrics (can be set to any string)
   - URL: http(s)://<ip_or_host>:<port>
-    - set the URL to https if you have TLS enabled and http if you do not
+    - set the URL to HTTPS if you have TLS enabled and HTTP if you do not
-    - Port: This will vary depending how you are sending data to VictoriaMetrics, but the defaults for all components are listed in the [data ingestion documentation](https://docs.victoriametrics.com/data-ingestion.html)
+    - Port: This will vary depending on how you are sending data to VictoriaMetrics, but the defaults for all components are listed in the [data ingestion documentation](https://docs.victoriametrics.com/data-ingestion.html)
-  - Organization: leave empty since it doesn't get used
+  - Organization: leave it empty since it doesn't get used
-  - Bucket: leave empty since it doesn't get used
+  - Bucket: leave it empty since it doesn't get used
   - Token: your token from vmauth or leave blank if you don't have authentication enabled
 4. Click the `Create` button